 Combine all dry ingredients.
 Add cream/fruit and stir until combined.

 Knead a few times on a lightly floured surface.
 Divide dough into three.

 Pat each third into a round, 3/4 to 1″ thick.
 Cut each round into eights.

 Place scones 1″ apart on ungreased baking sheet.
 Bake at 400 f for 15-20 mins.

-preferably with jam and clotted cream, as they do not keep beyond the day of baking,
+They do not really keep beyond the day of baking,